cksystemsteaching/selfie/book.md

 Sure, after the assignment is done, the value in `t0` is equal to the value to which `sp + 8` evaluates but that is still a different statement.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
 Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to denote equality from now on.

 Alright, but why is the value `8` called immediate value?
 This is because the value is encoded in the binary code of the instruction itself.
 You can spot the `8` right there in `0x00810293`.
 In fact, the `0x008` portion of `0x00810293` is the immediate value encoded as signed 12-bit integer.
 Can we spot `t0` and `sp` as well?
 Sure, they are just a bit more difficult to find.
 Register `sp` is register number `2` and register `t0` is register number `5` among the 32 general-purpose registers of the CPU.
-Then, take a look at the binary code, not just in hexadecimal but, well, in binary:
+Then, take a look at the binary code, not just in hexadecimal but, well, in binary notation:

 ```
 0x    0    0    8    1    0    2    9    3
  b 0000 0000 1000 0001 0000 0010 1001 0011
 ```

-After regrouping the bits you can spot both register numbers `2` and `5`:
+After regrouping the bits (and the hexadecimal digits) you can spot both register numbers `2` and `5` which are encoded in 5 bits each because 5 bits are enough to address all 32, that is, 2^5^ general-purpose registers:

 ```
-              8     2         5      19
+              8     2         5    0x13
  b 000000001000 00010 000 00101 0010011
 ```

-as well as the *opcode* `19` of the `addi` instruction encoded in the 7 LSBs `0010011`.
+There is also the *opcode* `0x13` of the `addi` instruction encoded in the 7 LSBs `0010011`.
 The opcode enables the CPU to identify the instruction during decoding and then find the parameters encoded in the remaining bits.
+Which bits encode what exactly depends on the instruction and is determined by its *format*.
+The `addi` instruction is encoded according to the so-called *I-Format*.

-An immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are addresses of registers.
-The use of immediate values in arithmetic instructions such as `addi` is sometimes referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
-There are more such *addressing modes* in other machine instructions which we introduce below.
+Notice that an immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are addresses of registers.
+The use of immediate values in arithmetic instructions such as `addi` is referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
+There are more such *addressing modes* in other instructions which we introduce below.

 Let us go back to the example.
 You might ask yourself how `addi t0,sp,8` is initialization of a register.
 Well, it is not since `sp` may contain any value.
 But there is a trick we can use.
 Take a look at this instruction: